 Self-medicating is a behavior that has been practiced for decades.
-It’s actually gotten much worse with the invention of the Internet, which makes self-medicating very simple.
+This practice has gotten much worse with the invention of the Internet, which makes self-medicating very simple.
 For many people, self-medicating is as simple as doing a quick Internet search for a specific ailment.
-Once they have diagnosed themselves, they’ll turn to an over-the-counter remedy to help.
-However, for others, self-medicating takes on an entirely different look altogether.
+Once they have seemingly diagnosed themselves, they’ll turn to an over-the-counter remedy to help.
+However, for others, self-medicating takes on an entirely different look altogether, often leading to addiction—one of the dangers of self-medicating.

 What is Self-Medicating?